cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/datasets/overview.rst

 Multi-threading and Dataset Access
 ----------------------------------

-As mentioned above, if a program is is multi-threaded, CDAP will make sure that every thread has its own instance of a dataset.
+As mentioned above, if a program is multi-threaded, CDAP will make sure that every thread has its own instance of a dataset.
 This is because datasets are not thread-safe, and each thread must operate on its own instance of a Dataset.